 High-Floating Dry Flies

-As Guide Flies co-founder Steve Brown always says, "Our dry flies remove the need for indicators on the river altogether," and isn't that the truth.
-Our Guide Stimi (left) and Guide Floater (right) sit high in the water and can suspend the heaviest of our jigged-nymph patterns with ease.
+As Steve Brown always says, "Our dry flies remove the need for indicators on the river altogether," and isn't that the truth.
+Our Guide Stimis and Guide Floaters sit high in the water and can suspend the heaviest of our jigged-nymph patterns with ease.
 As the hatches of spring begin to kick off, you'll find a dry-dropper rig on our fly rods until the Fall.
 And besides, it always pays to have a few in your trout box for when those unexpected risers pop up in your favorite creek!